Appsero/docs/docs/developer-guide/wporg-project.md

 ## Install Appsero Client

-You can install AppSero Client in two ways, via composer and manually.
+You can install Appsero Client in two ways, via composer and manually.

 ### 1. Composer Installation